hessii/01-tutorial_plasma_wave_simulation/examples/01_plasma_oscillations/README.md

     the `mU[123]^2/2` fields are the bulk flow energy densities (that is, kinetic energy - thermal energy).
     The suffixes `123` denote the directions relative to the background magnetic field.

-* `field-*.csv` contains the magnetic and electric fields at every grid points.
+* `field-*.csv` contains the magnetic and electric fields at every grid points, where the wildcard `*` is the placeholder for the step count at which this data has been dumped.

     Each file contains the field components at an instance of time which is encoded in the first line of its contents.